 Always keep one sponge dirty as this is where the live bacteria is living.
 There is one brand of internal filter that has compartments for biological and chemical filtration and that is the Aquamanta.

 See photo and product link below.
 These come in 3 different flow rates.

 There is also a budget range of filtration.
 Internal Sponge Filters which operate on air, Under Gravel Filters and Hang On Filters.

 The first 2 mentioned are ‘Old Style Filters’ and modern technology have left this type behind (except for use in commercial breeding tanks for housing baby fish).
 The Hang on Filters work adequately however they require cartridges containing sponge and carbon which need to be changed monthly.

-Visit our store today to discuss the best form of aquarium filter for your needs.
+Visit our stores in Hoppers Crossing or Ferntree Gully today to discuss the best form of Aquarium Filter for your needs.

 Ready to Buy an Aquarium Filter?